JavierChico/JavierChico.github.io/_posts/2024-08-12-vorticity_eq.md

 $$\frac{D\omega}{Dt} = \frac{1}{Re}\nabla^2\omega$$

-Finally, it is well known that in two dimensions a stream function $\psi$ is guaranteed to exist and is related to the vorticity by
+Finally, it is well known that in two dimensions a stream function \\(\psi\\) is guaranteed to exist and is related to the vorticity by

 $$\omega = -\nabla^2 \psi$$

 $$u = -\frac{\partial \psi}{\partial y}\quad v = \frac{\partial \psi}{\partial x}$$

+So that the continuity equation is satisfied identically and we need not worry about it.

 The FFT and the pseudospectral method
 ======